remla23-team5/operation/README.md

 ```
 docker login ghcr.io
 ```
-5. Run Docker Compose to start the application
+5. Run Docker Compose to start the application.
 ```
 docker-compose up
 ```
-6. Access the application via `http://localhost:PORT` (replace `PORT` with the actual port number specified in the `.env` file or with 8000, if no `.env` file exists)
+6. Access the application via `http://localhost:APP_PORT` (replace `APP_PORT` with the actual port number specified in the `.env` file or with 8000, if no `.env` file exists).

 ## Requirements